sebastian-bustillo/R-Data-Analysis-Project/README.md

 ## Data_Plot
 I used this to perfrom exploratory data analysis by simply plotting two quantitative varaiables.
 Then, I created PDFs files for each plot as per PI's request.
 Below is an example of the visualized data.

 ![Plotting](data/peakCropping1.jpg)

+## Data Analysis
+With this file, I visualized the data in adifferent way in order to find a correlation between some of the simple statistical values calculated.